scholarslab/scholarslab.github.io/collections/_events/digital-pedagogy-working-group-three-2024-11-19.md

 This semester we will have three zoom sessions:

 * September 17th at 11 - (Brandon) - Digital Pedagogy and Labor
     * Readings:
         * [The Invisible Labor of DH Pedagogy](https://hcommons.org/deposits/item/hc:55203/), Brian Croxall and Diane Jakacki
         * [Digital Pedagogy in the Humanities keyword on Labor](https://digitalpedagogy.hcommons.org/keyword/Labor) (read headnote and peruse linked materials w/ descriptions)
 * October 22nd at 11 - (Rachel) - Digital Pedagogy and Reading/Interpretation
+    * Readings (email bmw9t@virginia.edu for access to readings):
+        * Eric Hayot, Introduction to *Information, a Reader*
+        * Jill Lepore, "The Data Delusion" from *American Chronicles* April 3, 2023
+        * Bonnie Mak and Julie Pollack, "On the Design of the Humanities" from Forum on Design as Inquiry in *Interactions*, July-August 2016
 * November 19th at 11 - (Seanna) - Digital Pedagogy and Culturally responsive pedagogy

 More information about registration and readings can be found [here](https://cal.lib.virginia.edu/calendar/events/slab-digital-pedagogy-reading-group)